CodingClubMWSC/codingclubmwsc.github.io/index.md

 Home

-# Welcome to MWSC's coding clubs website
+# Welcome to MWSC's Coding Clubs Website

 We meet on Wednesdays in LA44.